All Categories > Compliance > Contracts of employment and working hours in the UK

 All employees have the right to take breaks during their working hours.
 These are mainly for rest, tea or lunch breaks.

-Rest periods are important to maintain the health, safety and performance of employees.
+Rest periods are essential to maintain the health, safety and performance of employees.

 Workers have the right to a daily 11 hours rest between working days.

-For a weekly rest period, workers have the right to either: an uninterrupted 24 hours without any work each week, or an uninterrupted 48 hours without any work each fortnight.
-The weekly rest period is currently not measured in this software and must therefore be considered and carried out independently.
+For a weekly rest period, workers have the right to either an uninterrupted 24 hours without any work each week or an uninterrupted 48 hours without any work each fortnight.

 Was this Article useful for you?